dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 To set up Android kiosk management, follow these steps:

 1. To prepare to manage mobile devices, you must [set the mobile device management (MDM) authority to **Microsoft Intune**](mdm-authority-set.md) for instructions.
-You set this item only once, when you are first setting up Intune for mobile device management.
+You set this item only once, when you're first setting up Intune for mobile device management.
 2. [Connect your Intune tenant account to your Android enterprise account](connect-intune-android-enterprise.md).
 3. [Create an enrollment profile.](#create-an-enrollment-profile)
 4. [Create a device group](#create-a-device-group).